 All participants who will be using financial aid to finance their CEA CAPA program must submit the "Financial Aid Disbursement Form" to their campus Financial Aid Office for completion and return it to CEA CAPA prior to program withdrawal date.
 If the financial aid is processed by a private lending institution, then the Financial Aid Disbursement Form must be submitted to the private lender who will be processing the aid.
 This form indicates the amount of aid the participant expects to receive, the approximate disbursement dates and to whom the check will be made payable.
-The final payment due date of the portion financial aid will cover will be deferred until the participant's verified disbursement date indicated on the Financial Aid Disbursement Form.
+The final payment due date of the portion financial aid will cover will be deferred until the participant's verified disbursement date.
+All financial aid funds will be owed to CEA CAPA within two weeks of the disbursement date indicated on the Financial Aid Disbursement Form.
 Participants that do not submit the required Financial Aid forms to CEA CAPA prior to their final payment due date will be subject to a \$300 late fee.
 The Participant's remaining balance not covered by financial aid is due by the program withdrawal date